+Culture Shift to effectiveness.
 You, the retail business owner or company executive, determine the culture of your company.
 At Mitsubishi Motor Sales, the executive team really understands that it’s up to them to lead the charge that being the optimal partner is critical to partnering success.
 They know that without the executive suite beating the partnering drum, very little happens.
 It wasn’t always that way.
 Most of the executive team came from the American automotive industry and they thought they were going to build a different kind of company.
 Dan McNamara, senior vice president of corporate administration at Mitsubishi Motor Sales related their story to me.
-In the late 1980s, seven or eight years into it, as the organization was maturing, the executives looked around and realized they hadn’t developed a partnering situation.
+Seven or eight years into it, as the organization was maturing, the executives looked around and realized they hadn’t developed a partnering situation.
 They had built the antithesis of what they had planned–company politics and back stabbing–they had a sickness within.

 Lucky enough, they realized they had a problem.
 The company was young and the culture flexible–they believed change was possible.
 After several flawed attempts to change, using popular management quick fixes and learning buzzwords, Richard (Dick) Recchia, executive vice president, general operations and COO, went off for an afternoon to develop a new mission statement.
 The statement was published, distributed, and not followed.
 They then realized that gimmicks were not going to work.